Jason Bourne, 1988 Style

 - Gray pinstripe wool suit, consisting of:

-- Single-breasted 2-button suit jacket with notch lapels, open breast pocket, straight flapped hip pocekts, 3-button cuffs, and double rear vents
+- Single-breasted two-button suit jacket with notch lapels, open breast pocket, straight flapped hip pockets, three-button cuffs, and double rear vents

 - Flat front trousers with belt loops, open side pockets, button-through jetted rear pockets, and plain-hemmed bottoms